svj-aventador/xrpl-dev-portal/content/references/data-api.md

 ## Get Accounts
 [[Source]](https://github.com/ripple/rippled-historical-database/blob/master/api/routes/accounts.js "Source")

-Retrieve information about the creation of new accounts in the XRP Ledger.
+Retrieve information about the creation of new accounts in the SGY Ledger.

 #### Request Format